-Some Covered Services require prior authorization.
-In general, when your Primary Care Network Provider or other Network Provider recommends care that needs Prior Authorization, it is up to the Network Provider to obtain authorization from us prior to providing a service or supply to a Member.
+Some Covered Services require Prior Authorization.
+In general, when your Primary Care Provider or other Network Provider recommends care that needs Prior Authorization, it is up to the Network Provider to obtain Authorization from us prior to providing a service or supply to a Member.
 Network Providers cannot bill you for services for which they fail to obtain Prior Authorization as required.
 However, there are some Network Eligible Services for which you, the Member, must obtain the Prior Authorization.

-For services or supplies that require prior authorization, as shown on the Schedule of Benefits, authorization must be obtained from us before you:
+For services or supplies that require Prior Authorization, as shown on the Schedule of Benefits, you must obtain Authorization from us before you or your Dependent Member:

 - 1. Receive a service or supply from a Non-Network Provider (See the "Services from Non-Network Providers" in this section for further details); - 2.
-Are admitted into a Network facility by a Non-Network Provider; or - 3.
-Receive a service or supply from a Network Provider to which you were referred by a Non-Network Provider.
+Are admitted into a Network Facility by a Non-Network Provider; or - 3.
+Receive a service or supply from a Network Provider to which you or your Dependent Member were referred by a Non-Network Provider.

-Prior Authorization requests must be received by phone/efax/ provider portal as follows:
+Prior Authorization requests must be received by phone/ efax/ Provider portal as follows:

-- 1. At least 5 days prior to an elective admission as an inpatient in a Hospital, extended care or Rehabilitation facility, or Hospice facility. - 2.
+- 1. At least 5 days prior to an elective admission as an Inpatient in a Hospital, Extended Care or Rehabilitation Facility, or Hospice Facility. - 2.
 At least 30 days prior to the initial evaluation for organ transplant services. - 3.
 At least 30 days prior to receiving clinical trial services. - 4.
-At least 5 days prior to a scheduled inpatient behavioral health or Substance Use treatment admission. - 5.
-At least 5 days prior to the start of Home Healthcare.
+Within 24 hours of an admission for Inpatient mental health or substance use treatment. - 5.
+At least 5 days prior to the start of Home Healthcare, when possible.

-After prior authorization has been requested and all required or applicable documentation has been submitted, we will notify you and your Provider if the request has been approved as follows:
+After Prior Authorization has been requested and all required or applicable documentation has been submitted, we will notify you and your Provider of our decision as follows:

 - 1. For immediate request situations, within 1 business day, when the lack of treatment may result in an emergency room visit or emergency admission. - 2.
 For urgent concurrent review within 24 hours of receipt of the request. - 3.
-For urgent pre-service, within 72 hours from date of receipt of request. - 4.
-For non-urgent pre-service requests within 5 days but no longer than 15 days of receipt of the request. - 5.
+For urgent pre-service, within 48 hours from date of receipt of request, but not to exceed 5 days if we need to request additional information. - 4.
+For non-urgent pre-service requests, within 5 days, but no longer than 14 days of receipt of the request if we need to request additional information. - 5.
 For post-service requests, with in 30 calendar days of receipt of the request.